opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 V2V (VM to VM) is not supported but PVVP provides a more complete (and more realistic) alternative.

+PVP chain with L3 routers in the path can be supported using PVP chain with L3 forwarding mode (l3_router option).
+See PVP L3 Router Internal Chain section for more details.

 Supported Neutron Network Plugins and vswitches
 -----------------------------------------------